w7sst/MorseRunner/Readme.txt

   please visit https://github.com/w7sst/MorseRunner#readme.
   Feedback can be left in our discussions area.

-  You can also discuss or leave feedback at [MorseRunnerCE on groups.io](https://groups.io/g/MorseRunnerCE).
+  You can also discuss or leave feedback at https://groups.io/g/MorseRunnerCE.

 PLATFORMS
   - Windows XP/7/8/10/11
   - works on Linux systems under WINE (info TNX F8BQQ).

 INSTALLATION
-  Open the zip file, extract the folder to your desktop, and run `MorseRunner.exe` in that folder.
+  Open the zip file, extract the folder to your desktop, and run MorseRunner.exe in that folder.

 UNINSTALLATION
   - Delete MorseRunner directory.